azoozfzhyg/Compiler-HW/README.md

 use command:-
     pip install scrapy
-to run the crawler enter this command after installing the tool: scrapy crawl email_spider -o txt
+to run the crawler enter this command after installing the tool: scrapy crawl email_scraper -o txt